 Join the Campaign to Expand School Health Services & Funding

 Healthy Student SPA | FAQ

-To align with federal policy allowing Medicaid reimbursement for all eligible school health services provided to all students covered by Medicaid, the Illinois Department of Healthcare and Family Services (HFS) needs to update its state Medicaid plan.
+To align with federal policy allowing the expansion of Medicaid-funded school health services, the Illinois Department of Healthcare and Family Services (HFS) needs to update its state Medicaid plan.
 The changes, in the form of a state plan amendment (SPA), would then be submitted to the Centers for Medicare & Medicaid Services for approval.